Connect AI Assistants (MCP)

 | Edit a post | Updates the caption of a draft or scheduled post |

-| Per-platform captions | Writes a different caption for each platform on the same post — the default caption covers the rest |
+| Per-platform captions | Writes a different caption for each platform on the same post |

-| Add an image from a URL | Downloads an image from a public URL into your Asset Library and attaches it |
+| Add an image from a URL | Downloads an image from a public URL and attaches it to the post |

-| Upload a local image or video | Uploads a file from your machine straight to your Asset Library and attaches it |
+| Upload a local image or video | Uploads a file from your machine and attaches it to the post |

 | Schedule a post | Queues the post to one or more channels at a specific time |